| |

 want modularity, demand that you receive individually adjustable

 barrel saddles, 1 per every rifle to be stored.
+When

 conducting your market research for a Weapon Storage vendor,